 The PPCS - AVC leadership team meets regularly to disaggregate, analyze, and disseminate student data from multiple sources to identify academic student goals, align professional development needs to target specific objectives, and assess further needs.
 Through this continuous improvement process, leadership identified the need for a system liaison that aligns and implements processes, procedures, and curricular resources.
-Lasts school year, a Director for the Office of Innovative Learning was appointed.
-Support and direction are provided to teachers through on-site PLCs, district-based professional development, a mentoring program, and additional resources.
 The leadership team dedicates time to address issues of long-term importance, including common policies, common direction, and organizational development and improvement initiatives that will lead to school improvement and student academic achievement.
 A focus on system alignment is addressed through ongoing cross-campus leadership team meetings.
 To effectively address student needs, members of the PPCS - AVC leadership team monitors students' progress in Rtl as directed by the Multi-Tiered System of Support (MTSS).
 The leadership team encourages the sharing of best practices, including teacher observations of colleagues.